Two charities to pay $6 million to resolve U.S. pharma kickback probe

 BOSTON (Reuters) - Two charities will pay $6 million to resolve claims they operated as pass-throughs for seven pharmaceutical companies to pay kickbacks to Medicare patients using their high-priced medications, the U.S. Justice Department said on Friday.

-The settlements with the patient assistance charities Good Days and Patient Access Network Foundation were the first to be reached with foundations linked to an industry-wide probe that has resulted in $840 million in settlements with drugmakers.
+The settlements with the patient assistance charities Good Days and Patient Access Network Foundation were the first with foundations linked to an industry-wide probe that has resulted in $840 million in settlements with drugmakers.

-Both of the foundations provide assistance to patients seeking to pay out-of-pocket costs for medications.
+Both foundations provide assistance to patients seeking to pay out-of-pocket costs for medications.
 Good Days agreed to pay $2 million while PAN Foundation agreed to pay $4 million.
 Neither admitted wrongdoing.

 Good Days in a statement said the settlement will allow it to concentrate on providing help to people in need of life-saving medications.
 PAN said the settlement involved “legacy matters” rather than its current operations.